 How Offsets Can Affect Your Disability Benefits

-These provisions may only amount to a few sentences in your policy that indicate your insurer is authorized to deduct “other benefits” from your monthly sum.
-You can often find the details of what constitutes “other benefits” under a separate section of the policy that explains how the offsets will be implemented.
+Offsets are provisions in the policy that give your insurer broad permission to deduct other benefits that you are eligible to receive as a direct result of having a disability.
+These provisions will often amount to only a few sentences in your policy indicating that your insurer is authorized to deduct “other benefits” from your monthly sum.
+You can usually find what constitutes “other benefits” under a separate section of the policy that explains how the offsets will be implemented.

-It is important to understand what is considered an offset, how exactly they affect your disability benefits and what potential pitfalls and reductions to expect.
+Whether you’re already receiving disability benefits or are still going through the legal process trying to obtain them, offsets are likely to become an issue.
+It is important to understand what is considered an offset, how they affect your disability benefits, and what potential pitfalls and reductions to expect.

-If you are disabled and receiving – or are eligible to receive – benefits from more than one source, offsets essentially make sure these benefits are not stacked on top of one another and creating overinsurance.
+If you are disabled and eligible to receive benefits from more than one source, offsets essentially make sure these benefits are not stacked on top of one another, creating a situation of over-insurance.
 Instead, the total amount your LTD insurance company is supposed to pay each month will be reduced by the amount you receive or are eligible to receive from other sources.

-The Social Security Administration paid an average monthly disability benefit of $1,166 at the beginning of 2016.
+The Social Security Administration paid an average monthly disability benefit of $1,277 in 2021.

 State Disability Insurance

 Some states have their own disability insurance programs, including California, New York, New Jersey, Rhode Island, and Hawaii.

 In California, SDI can provide up to 52 weeks of full disability insurance benefits totaling up to 55 percent of your earnings in the highest quarter of your base period before the disability.
 For California SDI claims beginning on or after January 1, 2017, weekly benefits range from $50 to a maximum of $1,173.